thomas-compagnoni/iOthello/README.md

 <p>&nbsp;</p>

 - The opponent has 4 moves.
-- In this example, all the possible moves in response to our first move will give us a total of 21 possible boards, this is the second level of the montecarlo tree.
-For example, this is the board if the opponent plays move 1.
+- In this example, all the possible moves in response to our first move will give us 21 possible boards, this is the second level of the montecarlo tree.

+> Example: this is the board if the opponent plays move 1.

 <p>&nbsp;</p>
 <p align="center">